A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this

 - Relaxation Technique: Learn to relax your body each part by focusing on one major muscle or muscle group at a time.
 Tense the muscles of one isolated area for 15 to 30 seconds, then let it totally relax.
 Start with focusing on one foot.
 Tense only the foot—then let it go.
 Move your attention to the calf muscle, the thigh, then work your way up from the other leg.
 Work your way up the buttocks, back, stomach, chest, each arm (hands to shoulders), neck, and face.

 - Mindfulness Exercise: Pick one task per day for about 10 minutes and give it your total focus.
 It could be dusting the house-- put your mind in the moment, notice how soft the feather duster is, the smell of the furniture polish, the dust particles dancing in the air, the faint sound of the rag swiping across the surface, the shine of the wood.
 Become positively fascinated by the task at hand, question, and explore every detail and sensory experience of it with your mind.
-The next day you might be mindful during your shower, during the walk from your car to the office, while you're washing the dishes.
+The next day you might be mindful during your shower, during the walk from your car to the office, or while you're washing the dishes.
 Do it once per day.

 When you're working with the spiritual, you're usually working with that which is invisible.
 The ability to visualize becomes important to ritual work; you cannot manifest that which you cannot even imagine.

 Visualization often makes people think exclusively of visual images.
 This is because so many of us are visually oriented and rely on our eyes, or what we see, for our main source of sensory input.
-Perhaps "Creative Sensory Experience" would be a better term, because some people find it easier to imagine sounds, smells, tastes, or feelings-- either physical or emotional feelings.
+Perhaps "creative sensory experience" would be a better term because some people find it easier to imagine sounds, smells, tastes, or feelings—either physical or emotional feelings.
 If you have trouble visualizing, not only is it fine to bring in other senses, but it's also encouraged to bring in as many as you can to the experience.

 Creative Visualization Exercises